Advertisement

 Frequently Asked Questions

-On the standard 4.0 scale, both A+ and A are typically worth 4.0 grade points.
-Some schools award 4.3 for A+, but it is not universal.
+On the standard 4.0 scale, both A+ and A equal 4.0 grade points.
+Some schools award 4.3 for A+ but this is not universal.
+On a 5.0 scale, A+ may equal 5.0.
+Check your institution's grade-point table.